kateaurora/libminer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of libminer is to …
+The goal of libminer is to . summarize the contents of your library.

 ## Installation